The Winchester Model 1895

 When I was a young shooter Model 95s were fairly common on the used market.
-In the early to middle 1960s they were not collector's guns, just old hunting rifles.
-While produced in a number of calibers, most of the M-95's I have seen were in either .30-40 or .30-06 calibers.
-I considered purchasing one of those used M-95s (and I wish now that I had), but the rifles weight and reputation as a hard kicker dissuaded me.
-And, of course, there was no provision for scope mounting.
+In the early 1960s they were not collectors' guns, just old hunting rifles.
+While produced in a number of calibers, most of the M-95s I have seen were in either .30-40 or .30-06 calibers.
+I considered purchasing one of those used M-95s (I wish I had), but the rifles weight and reputation as a hard kicker dissuaded me.
+In addition, there was no provision for scope mounting.

-The Model 95 in all variants had a reputation as a rather nasty kicker despite its substantial (approximately 8 pounds, empty) weight.
-This was due to plenty of drop at comb, a curved "rifle" style buttplate, and a rather small buttplate surface area.
+The Model 95 in all variants had a reputation as a rather nasty kicker despite its substantial weight (approximately eight pounds, empty).
+This was due to plenty of drop at comb, a curved "rifle" style butt plate and a rather small butt plate surface area.
 All of these design elements tend to amplify perceived recoil.
-And, of course, the Model 95 was chambered exclusively for powerful cartridges.
+Of course, the Model 95 was chambered exclusively for powerful cartridges.

 After the stock market crash of 1929 and the ensuing depression, the sales of sporting rifles, especially the more expensive models like the Model 95, plummeted.
 By then the tastes of North American hunters were changing and the Model 95 was facing stiff competition from Mauser pattern bolt action sporting rifles, including dirt cheap surplus M-1903 Springfield rifles and Winchester's own Model 54.
 It was time to either update the Model 95 or discontinue it altogether.

-I wish that Winchester had chosen the former tactic, adding provision for scope mounting, decreasing the buttstock's drop at comb, increasing the surface area of the butt, and making a flat "shotgun" style buttplate standard.
-Unfortunately, such revisions were probably not feasible given the economic realities of the time, and production of the Model 95 ceased after 1931.
+I wish that Winchester had chosen the former tactic, adding provision for scope mounting, decreasing the drop at comb, increasing the surface area of the butt and making a flat "shotgun" style butt plate standard.
+Unfortunately, such revisions were probably not feasible given the economic realities of the time and production of the Model 95 ceased after 1931.
 By then almost 426,000 had been built.